• Skip to primary navigation

 One challenge for speech pathologists in practice is that many of the clinical trials of stuttering research are conducted on monolingual children without any other communication, mental health or other issues.
 While we clinicians read this research avidly, there’s always a worry in the back of our minds that the results of some of these studies may not be as easily replicated with our “real world” clients, especially for clients with multiple, sometimes complex needs.

 In my practice, I come across children who stutter and are very verbal, mature, social, and intelligent.
-I also work with children who stutter and also have other communication issues, such as speech sound issues, language learning impairments, auditory processing disorders, working memory impairments or a combination of these.
+I also work with children who stutter and also have other communication issues, such as speech sound issues, developmental and other language disorders, auditory processing disorders, working memory impairments or a combination of these.
 Some of my clients have a history of other issues, e.g. ADHD or anxiety issues.
 More than half of my clients speak more than language.
 Many of my recent referrals have been through more than one previous treatment, such as the Lidcombe Program or the Westmead Program (or both) without success.

 Finding the right stuttering treatment for more school-age children and their families requires a good understanding of the research (and its limitations).
 But it also requires creativity to apply the research and discipline to measure outcomes.
 We also need to focus on the right outcomes – not just the percentage of syllables stuttered, but the effects of the treatment on the child’s mental health, social participation and quality of life.